ritsu/RitsuCogs/README.md

     -m      Print only the character counts.
     -w      Print only the word counts.
     -l      Print only the newline counts.

-Input
-    URL     If input matches a URL pattern, will attempt to fetch URL content.
-            URL content is treated as plain text; DOM is never parsed.
-    @chat   If '@chat' is specified as the input, will search in chat log.
-            Logging must be activated in the channel for this to work.
-    <input> If none of the previous inputs are detected, remaining text is treated as input.
-            To preserve whitespace (including newlines), enclose entire input in quotes.
 ```

 ### cat